Cookies on this website

 Please email scgcfirst@mpls.ox.ac.uk and/or Ms Gulcin Avul gulcin.avul@chem.ox.ac.uk with any enquiries.

-If you have a potentially impactful project that falls within SCGC’s research areas but does not fit with the SCGC-FIRST, please reach out to the SCG-Oxford Centre of Excellence and/or SCGC-Alliance Manager.
+If you have a potentially impactful project that falls within SCGC’s research areas but does not fit with the SCGC-FIRST, please reach out the SCG-Oxford Centre of Excellence and/or SCGC-Alliance Manager.

 9. Notification